First storm of season brings school closures, fender-benders

 The transit agency has warned passengers to expect delays until the snow is cleared.

+The Surete du Quebec reported several small crashes, but luckily no serious collisions.

-Meanwhile the city of Montreal began plowing streets and sidewalks on Tuesday morning, dispatching a thousand employees to drive plows.
+The city of Montreal began plowing streets and sidewalks on Tuesday morning, dispatching a thousand employees to drive plows.

 City spokesperson Philippe Sabourin said that under the new administration of Mayor Valerie Plante, boroughs have more independence.